faithlky/gcal-multiselect/README.md

 * It would be really nice if all the selected events would just shift together once one is shifted, without having to press Ctrl+Enter, but unfortunately, it seems like Google Calendar does something when events are dragged & dropped which prevents the dropping of events from registering as mouseups.
 I'd like to try and find an alternative solution if possible.
 * Everything is kind of very slow... 🐌...
 Gotta try and fix that, though I'm not sure how I might approach this problem, since some of the lagginess might be due to the way Google Calendar updates the page.
 * Support GCal in dark theme (since the borders that appear on selected events are currently black)

+## Use of AI:
+I used GitHub Copilot and ChatGPT extensively during debugging.
+Much of the error handling code originated from there.